aman21392/circDR-seq/README.md

 $4= function_code.js (present in script file)

 cat uniq.forward.exon.fa uniq.reverse.exon.fa >20exon.circRNA.library.fa (uniq.forward.exon.fa= output of exonic_forward_gene.sh), (uniq.reverse.exon.fa= output of exonic_reverse_gene.sh )

+20exon.circRNA.library.fa is the final fasta file of exonic backsplice library.

 # Detection of circRNA through DRS
 Run the script nano_circ.sh to detect the circRNA in Nanopore data.
 First, convert the nanopore data from fastq to fasta file.
 To use the pblat and csvtk first untar it and make a executable.